niR22ali/Weather-Forcasting-Application/README.md

 # Weather-Monitoring-System

 You can get every place weather details here!!
-User jst have to input the place and all the weather details like atmospheric pressure and humidity, weather conditions, temperature will be displayed.
+User just have to input the place and all the weather details like atmospheric pressure and humidity, weather conditions, temperature will be displayed.

 Technologies used: Python, Django, HTML, CSS.